-Renovate doors
+Renovating doors

-If the budget is limited, or old wooden doors may have an emotional value, you can change existing doors:
+If the budget is limited or old wooden doors may have an emotional value, you can change existing doors.

 Renovate doors simply and inexpensively: Repainting doors